techidaily/site-youtube-video-recordings/source/_posts/best-free-1080p720p-hd-anime-of-2018-for-teens-a-comprehensive-list.md

 This page is a collection of decade-old classical school anime that might be your favorite during school age, or some latest blockbusters setting new record high in box office, whichever you prefer, we suggest you take a look at this list of top 10 school anime & their storylines to decide which one to download & watch.

-## Top 10 High School Anime Download Recommend

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1dR4tF3VgyU?si=AJipgqZsNNxsRsBW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iPCr_bxZjMQ?si=ubOsoq5umPEXL9xL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 10 High School Anime Download Recommend

 ##  Download High School Anime in MP4/3GP 1080p from Free Anime Sites